 Not having the specific details of the finding or having the opportunity to address any conflicts, it is difficult to provide a response to the finding.
-The area County Fire provides services to is approximately 266 square miles and has remote area that the public frequently visit and have emergencies that take longer to responded to.
-County Fire is working to clarify the data to ensure it is accurate.
+The area county Fire provides services to is approximately 266 square miles and has remote area that the public frequently visit and have emergencies that take longer to responded to.
+We are currently working to clarify our data to ensure it is accurate.